rnnh/bioinfo-notebook/docs/cl_intro.md

 ## The working directory

 A *directory* is the same as a folder on your desktop.
-If you have a "Pictures" folder on your computer's desktop, this folder is a directory within the desktop directory: it's path is `Desktop/Pictures/`.
+If you have a "Pictures" folder on your computer's desktop, this folder is a directory within the desktop directory: its [path](#relative-paths) is `Desktop/Pictures/`.
 The *working directory* is the directory that the command line is currently using.
 Any files that you create will be in this directory, and any commands you run will use files in this directory (unless you use a [path](#relative-paths)).

-To see the current working directory, type `pwd` into the command line and press Enter (or Return).
+To see the current working directory, type `pwd` into the command line and press `Enter` (or `Return`).
 This will run the "print working directory" command, which will print the path to the current directory in the terminal.
-In the context of command line programs, "print" just means "display in the terminal".
+In the context of command line programs, "print" means "display in the terminal".

 ```bash
 ronan@dell:~$ pwd